can mold exposure cause hair loss

 2. Immune System Impact

-Your immune system is your body's line of defense against external invaders, but exposure to mold can throw it off-balance.
+Your immune system is your body's line of defense against external invaders, but prolonged exposure to mold can throw it off-balance and can make your hair fall out.
 When confronted by mold spores or mycotoxins, the immune system can go into overdrive or become suppressed.

 Both scenarios spell trouble for your hair follicles.
 An overactive immune response may start attacking hair follicles by mistake (autoimmune conditions like alopecia areata), whereas a weakened immune system leaves hair follicles vulnerable to damage and reduced regeneration.
 This compromised state can lead to hair shedding, thinning, and ultimately, increased hair loss.